-This Statement of Additional Information ("SAI") sets forth information that may be of interest to investors but that is not necessarily included in the Funds' Prospectus dated November 30, 2021, as amended from time to time.
-This Statement of Additional Information should be read in conjunction with the applicable Prospectus.
-With respect to the Domini Impact Equity Fund, Domini International Opportunities Fund, Domini Sustainable Solutions Fund, Domini Impact International Equity Fund, and Domini Impact Bond Fund, this SAI incorporates by reference the financial statements for the fiscal year ended July 31, 2021 included in the most recent Annual Report to Shareholders relating to the Funds and the financial statements for the fiscal period ended January 31, 2021 included in the most recent Semi-Annual Report to Shareholders relating to the Funds.
-An investor may obtain copies of the Funds' Prospectuses, Annual Report to Shareholders and Semi-Annual Report to Shareholders without charge from Domini Impact Investments by calling 1-800-582-6757 or online at www.domini.com/funddocuments.
+This Statement of Additional Information ("SAI") sets forth information that may be of interest to investors but that is not necessarily included in the Funds' Prospectus dated November 30, 2023, as amended from time to time.
+This Statement of Additional Information should be read in conjunction with the Prospectus.
+This SAI incorporates by reference each Fund's financial statements for the fiscal year ended July 31, 2023 included in the most recent Annual Report to Shareholders relating to the Funds.
+An investor may obtain copies of the Funds' Prospectus and Annual Report to Shareholders without charge from Domini Impact Investments by calling 1-800-582-6757 or online at www.domini.com/funddocuments.